HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 There was no good reason for this to be a showstopper.
 It wasn't at all important how this particular demo app _looked_, and the underlying technology used to style it mattered even less.

-But I found myself unable to proceed, fundamentally dissatisfied with basically every approach I'd ever used: Every UI framework, every component library, every CSS methodology -- they all seemed to fall short of doing what I needed, and I didn't want to just pick something familiar and move on.
+But I found myself unwilling to proceed, fundamentally dissatisfied with basically every approach I'd ever used: Every UI framework, every component library, every CSS methodology -- they all seemed to fall short of doing what I needed, and I didn't want to just pick something familiar and move on.